 Eastern Europeans have been one of the fastest growing minority groups in the UK.

-There will be four workshop sessions throughout the day, each one focused on the key challenges for young people Eastern European countries living in the UK:
+There were four workshop sessions throughout the day, each one focused on the key challenges for young people Eastern European countries living in the UK:

 - Identity and belonging

 - Precarity and future plans.

 In the workshop sessions, Dr Naomi Tyrrell (Co-Investigator) and Dr Claire Kelly (Research Fellow) presented the research findings from the ‘Here to Stay?
 Identity, citizenship and belonging among settled Eastern European migrant children and young people in the UK’ project (www.migrantyouth.org).
 Members of the project’s Young People’s Advisory Board discussed their own experiences and opinions throughout the day.
 In addition, invited speakers presented the key issues they encounter in their work with Eastern European young people.

 The session format prompted discussion with plenty of time allocated to cross-sector information sharing and knowledge gathering.